alexfrieden/biostats_r_code/Week9_Notes.md

 Again, this goes back to a lot of tree methods are unfortunately not very robust.
 In contrast, if we had a low variance method we would get results have some robust way of computing a model.

-Boosting part 3
+Bagging part 3
 =========================================================

 Bootstrap aggregation or "bagging" is a general purpose procedure for reducing variance of a statistical learning method.

-Boosting part 4
+Bagging part 4
 =========================================================

 Recall that given a set of $n$ independent observations $Z_1,...,Z_n$ each with variance $\sigma^2$, the variance of the mean $\bar{Z}$ of the observations is given by $\sigma^2/n$

 In other words, when we average a set of observations, this reduces variance.

-Boosting part 5
+Bagging part 5
 =========================================================
 In this way, we could take many training sets, make many predictions, then average the models in some way.